openvinotoolkit/open_model_zoo/demos/python_demos/whiteboard_inpainting_demo/README.md

 optional arguments:
-  -h, --help            show this help message and exit -i I                  Input sources (index of camera or path to a video
+  -h, --help            show this help message and exit -i I                  Required.
+An input to process.
+The input must be a single image,
-                        file)
-  -m_i M_INSTANCE_SEGMENTATION, --m_instance_segmentation M_INSTANCE_SEGMENTATION
+                        a folder of images or anything that cv2.VideoCapture can process -loop                 Optional.
+Enable reading the input in a loop -m_i M_INSTANCE_SEGMENTATION, --m_instance_segmentation M_INSTANCE_SEGMENTATION
                         Path to the instance segmentation model -m_s M_SEMANTIC_SEGMENTATION, --m_semantic_segmentation M_SEMANTIC_SEGMENTATION